emqx/cloud-docs/en_US/rule_engine/rule_engine_bridge_pulsar.md

 * A deployment (EMQX Cluster) has been created on EMQX Cloud.

 * For professional deployment users: please complete the creation of a [VPC Peering Connections](../deployments/vpc_peering.md) connection first.
-All IPs mentioned below refer to the resource's intranet IP.
+All IPs mentioned below refer to the resource's internal network IP.

 ## Pulsar Configuration